Semax

 Upside Rationale

-Speed of Onset (4.0/5.0): Semax is fast for an intervention in this category.
-Intranasal users commonly report focus or mental-energy effects within 30-60 minutes, with a peak window around 1-3 hours.
-That timeline fits intranasal delivery and the short plasma half-life usually cited for peptide use.
-Neurotrophic effects are slower: if BDNF-related changes seen in Dolotov et al. 2006 translate to humans, they would likely require repeated dosing over days to weeks.
-The acute score is high; the cumulative human proof remains limited.
+Speed of Onset: Semax is fast for its category.
+Intranasal users commonly notice focus or mental-energy shifts within 30 to 60 minutes, with a peak window roughly one to three hours out, consistent with intranasal delivery and the short plasma half-life cited for peptide use.
+Semax gives a same-session acute response that is easy to feel and easy to time around a task.
+The slower layer is neurotrophic: if the BDNF-related changes seen in Dolotov et al. 2006 translate to humans, those would build over repeated dosing across days to weeks.
+The acute onset is genuinely quick, which is why Semax scores high here even though cumulative human proof is thinner.

-Bioindividuality (2.8/5.0): Semax response varies widely.
-Intranasal absorption depends on nasal anatomy, mucus clearance, spray technique, mucosal inflammation, and product formulation.
-Subjective response also likely depends on baseline arousal, anxiety tendency, cholinergic tone, sleep quality, and neurological status.
-Some users report crisp focus; others report nothing or mild restlessness.
-No verified responder-stratification data exists, and no commercial biomarker can predict who benefits.
-That uncertainty is why the score stays below 3.0 despite a coherent mechanism.
+Bioindividuality: Semax response varies meaningfully from person to person.
+Intranasal absorption depends on nasal anatomy, mucus clearance, spray technique, mucosal inflammation, and the specific formulation, so two users dosing identically can land in different places.
+Subjective response also tracks baseline arousal, anxiety tendency, cholinergic tone, sleep quality, and neurological status, which is why some users describe crisp focus while others feel little or mild restlessness.
+No verified responder-stratification data exists for Semax and no commercial biomarker predicts who benefits.
+That genuine uncertainty, rather than any known flaw, is what keeps Semax bioindividuality below the midpoint despite a coherent and plausible mechanism.

 DimensionWeightScoreVisualWeighted